Rule Of Three – Survival Priorities And Decision Making

-Knowing and adapting to the ‘rule of three’ could make a difference between life and death when making critical decisions in an environment of potential or actual disaster.
+Knowing and adapting to the rule of three for survival.
+It could make the difference between life and death when making critical decisions in an environment of potential or actual disaster.

-The Rule Of Three is a way to help remember a set of priorities to sustain life.
+The Rule Of Threes is a way to help remember a set of priorities to sustain life.

 Generally speaking, you can only survive for…

 3 MINUTES Without Air

 Someone who is not breathing has only minutes… So, logically, it is priority #1.
 (Although I mention another priority below, which could supersede this one, depending on circumstances.
 Security.)

 I’ve read that most people can hold their breath approximately 30 seconds, up to 2 minutes if you are in excellent health.